-If you love to cook, bake or enjoy great food these instructions will make the perfect scrapbook project for you.
-Not only is it a wonderful way to organize your recipes and pictures but ... it also makes an amazing keepsake or a beautiful gift for someone!
+If you love to cook, bake, and enjoy great food ... this is a perfect scrapbook for you.
+It's a great way to organize your recipes and photos, AND it makes an amazing keepsake or handmade gift for someone.

-Now-a-days there are so many ways to collect great recipes.
-You may get them from a friend, a magazine, an online search, Pinterest or the best way ... passed down through generations of loved ones.
-Saving these recipes in a special way honors the cooks and bakers that came before us and creates an album that will likely become a family heirloom one day.
+There are so many ways to collect great recipes - from a friend, an online search, Pinterest, or the best way ... passed down through generations.
+Saving these recipes in this way honors the cooks and bakers that came before us and creates an album that will become a family heirloom.

-If you want to personalize your book even more, journal about who created the recipe or who's in the photo, when they made it, where was the photo taken, what was the occasion, etc. Or keep it simple and type or write out small bits of information like a date, place, or person’s name.
-These can be placed near your recipes and photos as a continuation of the story of your family history.
+If you want to personalize your book even more, journal about who created the recipe or who's in the photo, when they made it, where the photo was taken, what was the occasion, etc. Or keep it simple and type or write the date, place, or person’s name.
+These can be added next to your recipes and photos as a continuation of the story of your family history.